If you’re looking for a Catholic saint-inspired baby name (or a confirmation name), you’ve got seven new saints to choose from:

-“Kateri” has been on the SSA’s baby name list for decades, starting roughly around the time Kateri Tekakwitha was declared venerable, in early 1943.
+“Kateri” has been popping up in the U.S. baby name data for decades, starting roughly around the time Kateri Tekakwitha was declared venerable, in early 1943.

 In 1980, the year Tekakwitha was beatified, usage of the name Kateri more than tripled: